ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 --- abstract

 This document specifies a vendor-agnostic format for Evidence produced and verified within a PKIX context.
-The Evidence produced this way includes claims collected about a cryptographic module and elements found within it such as cryptographic keys.
+The Evidence produced this way includes claims collected about a cryptographic module, such as a Hardware Security Module (HSM), and elements found within it such as cryptographic keys.

 One scenario envisaged is that the state information about the cryptographic module can be securely presented